 Read more about Count Dracula’s Castle in our article.

-Romeo and Julliet balcony, Italy
+Romeo and Juliet balcony, Italy

 Fans of Shakespeare’s work and just tourists come every day to see Juliet’s balcony in Verona and call it the “Temple of Love.”
-The house has no ties to Juliette in any way.
+The house has no ties to Juliete in any way.
 First of all, it’s a fictional character, and the Verona authorities just went for a commercial move.
 Secondly, Juliet’s famous balcony in this house has nothing to do with even the play itself, where lovers talked on the terrace.

 And this is a double fake.
 First of all, Romeo and Juliet never existed – it’s a fictional story.
 If Shakespeare had prototypes, we don’t know about them.
 Second, in the play, lovers chatted on the terrace, and the balcony appeared in the movies.
 So there’s no “that” place, it’s just a guide’s trick from Verona.

 If you were planning to visit Venice first, read our article why the city of romance can disappoint you.

 Where is Shangri La?

 Another book landmark that never existed in the real world.
 Shangri-La is a fictional country, where the action of James Hilton’s novel “Lost Horizon” takes place.
 Of course, the real Shangri-La and even its prototype did not exist, but in 2001, Zhongdian County was renamed Shangri-La and began to attract tourists there.